YOWCT/internal-red-tape-reduction-report/content/pages/annex-2.md

 Therefore, it is not surprising that, in their red tape stories, public servants identify key irritants in the process of changing departments on a temporary or permanent basis.
 While several steps are involved in moving to a new department or agency – from obtaining a new security clearance to transferring an employee's pay file and everything in between – many public servants simply do not know what they need to do, or where to begin:

 > "The issue is really around the lack of information available during the onboarding/transfer process.
-Each group does its thing – HR, Compensation, Security, IT, IM, Credentials, and so on.
+Each group does its thing – HR, Compensation, Security, IT, IM Credentials, and so on.
 But you are lucky if you get someone to guide you through the whole onboarding and transfer in/out process."

+{{< reportaside >}}

+##### Highlights

+* Public servants do not know what steps they need to take, or the order in which they need to take them, when moving to a new department or agency
+* Where there is an onboarding process in place, it varies from one department to the next
+* Feedback suggests the need for clear guidance around onboarding, such as guides or checklists

+{{< /reportaside >}}

 Public servants report inconsistencies when transferring their security clearance to a new department or agency.
 The transfer is a smooth one for some, while others report having to undergo security checks despite holding a valid security clearance, even when the new position requires the same or a lower level of security: